ann-sandra/Axle-Crack-Investigation/README.md

      - **Minimum**, **maximum**, **average**, and **standard deviation** of vibrational acceleration across x, y, z axes.
      - **FFT frequency** metrics for each axis.

-2. Result: Each block was reduced to a single row summarizing these statistics, ensuring efficient computation.
+2. Result: Each block of size 665 was reduced to a single row summarizing these statistics, ensuring efficient computation.

 ---